 With so many Italian Riviera towns and cities, you must be wondering if it is possible to see it all in a single trip.
 Well, one of the amazing things to note here is that as a traveler you can make the most of your trip to the region by staying in 1-2 locations, and then taking day trips to explore the rest of the Ligurian region.

-The Instagrammable Cinque Terre images that you see online, is not one, but a group of 5 fishing villages – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.
-These five towns are connected by footpaths, and are easily accessible.
+The Instagrammable Cinque Terre images that you see online are not one, but a group of 5 fishing villages – Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
+These five towns are connected by footpaths and are easily accessible.

-Other popular areas in the Italian Riviera are Levanto, Noli, Portofino, Santa Margherita Ligure, San Remo, San Fruttuoso, and Sestri Levante.
-All of these areas had been frequented by celebrities and artists, which gives this region its special charm and character.
+Other popular areas in the Italian Riviera are Levanto, Noli, Portofino, Santa Margherita Ligure, Sanremo, San Remo, San Fruttuoso, and Sestri Levante.
+These areas are frequented by celebrities and artists, giving this region its special charm and character.

 Top Tours & Excursions in the Italian Riviera